 How The Gottman Method Can Help Couples

-Updated March 28, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 It is common for those in a relationship to have conflicts they must learn to resolve.
 Sometimes, partners can work out solutions for themselves.
-Other times, they may turn to therapy for help—and there's absolutely no shame in seeking professional help.
+Other times, they may turn to couples therapy for help—and there's absolutely no shame in seeking professional help.

 One such method that’s worth looking into is the Gottman Method, which was formed at the Gottman institute.
 What is the Gottman institute?
 It's the place where the Gottman Method was developed and where you can find a training center for therapists.
 It's also a good place to locate Gottman Method-trained therapists.
 How does Gottman marriage counseling work, and can it help couples struggling within their marriage?